John G. Koeltl: Notable decisions

 In September 2020 Koeltl presided over Sam Party v.
 Kosinski in which the Serve America Party sued Todd D. Valentine and Robert A. Brehm, the Co-Execute Directors of the New York State Board of Elections, and Peter S. Kosinski, Douglas A. Kellner, and Andrew J. Spano, the Commissioners of the New York State Board of Elections (NYSBOE).
 The Serve America Movement (SAM) was added to Qualified New York political parties after it attained the required number of votes in the 2018 election for Governor of New York.
 NYSBOE changed New York State Election Law after the election, to increase the minimum requirement from 50,000 votes to 2% or about 130,000 votes.
 SAM alleged that the rule change violated the First Amendment rights to freedom of speech and association, and the equal protection and due process protections of the Fourteenth Amendment of the SAM Party and its supporters.

 In May 2021 Koeltl presided over Libertarian Party of N.Y. v.
 N.Y.
 Bd. of Elections in which the Libertarian Party of New York and the Green Party of New York sued the New York State Board of Elections, its chairs, commissioners, and executive directors.
 The Libertarian Party and Green Party were added to Qualified New York political parties after they attained the required number of votes in the 2018 election for Governor of New York.
 After the NYSBOE rule change, the plaintiffs alleged that the amendments to the New York Election Law found in Sections 9 and 10 of Part ZZZ of the 2020-2021 Fiscal Year New York State Budget Bill ("Part ZZZ"), violated the First and Fourteenth Amendment rights of both parties.
 District Judge John G. Koeltl denied the request.

-As a result of Koeltl's decision on both the Serve America Movement lawsuit and the Libertarian Party lawsuit, the Libertarian Party, Serve America Movement, Green Party, and Independence Party of New York have had their ballot access removal upheld in the State of New York.
+In the case Hachette v.
+Internet Archive, Koeltl made a summary judgement in favor of major book publishers, who sued the Internet Archive for providing an emergency digital library during the COVID-19 pandemic.
+He ruled on March 24, 2023, that Controlled digital lending (CDL) violates copyright and that it was not protected as a form of fair use.
+The Internet Archive will appeal to a higher court.

+Personal life

+Koeltl's niece Susan is married to Steven Engel.
+Koeltl performed their wedding ceremony.